hinofafa/hinofafa/README.md

 ### Hi there, this is Hinova
 - ✨ I'm a applied scientist
-- 🔭 I’m currently working on Knowledge Distillation text classfication, mainly in NLP areas
+- 🔭 I’m currently working on Knowledge Distillation, mainly in NLP areas
 - 🤔 I’m interested in Bayesian Analysis and Physics Simulation
-- 🌱 I’m currently learning about Neural Search (Nov/2022)
+- 🌱 I’m currently learning about Metric Learning (Jan/2023)

 <p>
 <h4 align='center'> <a href="https://arxiv.org/pdf/2208.05419.pdf">FourCastNet: accelerating global high-resolution weather forecasting using adaptive Fourier Neural Operators</a></h4>